Straven/nikolaj-sarry-blog/content/post/2024/14-tips-on-how-to-give-feedback.md

 ---
-title: "14 Tips on How to Give Feedback"
+title: '14 Tips on How to Give Feedback'
 date: 2024-11-11T06:18:04+02:00
-Description: ""
+Description: 'Tips for new project managers about giving feedback'
-Tags: ["feedback"]
+Tags: ['feedback']
-Categories: ["feedback"]
+Categories: ['feedback']
 DisableComments: false
-thumbnail: "images/wallpaper.jpg"
+thumbnail: 'images/wallpaper.jpg'
 toc: true
 ---